 Audit Complaint Data

-Bill Transmission: Original Bill / Second Review - 835 EOR Late
+Bill Transmission: Original Bill / Second Review - 277 Untimely

-EDI Noncompliance: Claims administrator failed to timely send an electronic Explanation of Review (EOR) in the mandated ASC X12N/005010X221A1 (835) format, despite the claims administrator sending a 277 Acknowledgement accepting the Original Bill / Second Review Appeal.
+EDI Noncompliance: Claims administrator failed to timely send the provider an acknowledgement in the mandated ASC X12N/005010X214 277 format within two working days after receipt of an Original Bill or Second Review Appeal.